Overview

 Child Care Assistance Program (Vouchers)

-Child Care providers who are licensed or registered by DCCECE and meet the requirements set by the State of Arkansas may participate in the CCDF Child Care Assistance Program.
+Child Care providers who are licensed or registered by OEC and meet the requirements set by the State of Arkansas may participate in the CCDF Child Care Assistance Program.
 This program allows providers to accept voucher funds from parents who are wishing to place their children in quality child care facilities.

 To apply: